Immune System:

 In the ABO blood typing system, when an A antigen is present (in a person of blood type A), the body produces an anti-B antibody, and similarly for a B antigen.
 The blood of someone of type AB, has both antigens, hence has neither antibody.
 Thus that person can be transfused with any type of blood, since there is no antibody to attack foreign blood antigens.
 A person of blood type O has neither antigen but both antibodies and cannot receive AB, A, or B type blood, but they can donate blood for use by anybody.
 If someone with blood type A received blood of type B, the body's anti-B antibodies would attack the new blood cells and death would be imminent.
 All of these of these mechanisms hinge on the attachment of antigen and cell receptors.
 Since there are many, many receptor shapes available, WBCs seek to optimize the degree of confluence between the two receptors.
 The number of these "best fit" receptors may be quite small, even as few as a single cell.
 This attests to the specificity of the interaction.
 Nevertheless, cells can bind to receptors whose fit is less than optimal when required.
 This is referred to as cross-reactivity.
 Cross-reactivity has its limits.
 There are many receptors to which virions cannot possibly bind.
 Very few viruses can bind to skin cells.
 The design of immunizing vaccines hinges on the specificity and cross-reactivity of these bonds.
 The more specific the bond, the more effective and long-lived the vaccine.
 The smallpox vaccine, which is made from the vaccinia virus that causes cowpox, is a very good match for the smallpox receptors.
 Hence, that vaccine is 100% effective and provides immunity for about 20 years.
 Vaccines for cholera have a relatively poor fit so they do not protect against all forms of the disease and protect for less than a year.

 The goal of all vaccines is promote a primary immune reaction so that when the organism is again exposed to the antigen, a much stronger secondary immune response will be elicited.
-Any subsequent immune response to an antigen is called a secondary response.
+Any subsequent immune response to an antigen is called a secondary response and it has

 - 1. a shorter lag time